saffire/language-specification/source/language/overloading.rst

 	Foo.bar("foo", 3);      // calls method 4

 If the actual class is not found, parent objects and interfaces will be checked.
-Since all objects extend from the Object method, having no typehinting is the same as specifing Object as the typehint.
+Since all objects extend from the Object method, having no typehinting is the same as specifing Base as the typehint.
 Extended classes have a higher priority than base classes:

 ::